hitvoice/DrQA/README.md

 DrQA
 ---
-A note at the beginning:
 > Facebook has finally released its official implementation of the paper half a month after this project emerged.
 This project will stick to its original purpose: it will provide a **clean and minimized** implementation of the paper, so one can quickly read through the code to understand the model, easily make some modifications to test new ideas, or plug the necessary parts into a larger framework.
 If you plan to deploy this model in a more industrial environment, please refer to [facebookresearch/DrQA](https://github.com/facebookresearch/DrQA).
 If you would like to embed this model in a chatbot framework, please refer to [facebookresearch/ParlAI](https://github.com/facebookresearch/ParlAI/).

 A pytorch implementation of the ACL 2017 paper [Reading Wikipedia to Answer Open-Domain Questions](http://www-cs.stanford.edu/people/danqi/papers/acl2017.pdf) (DrQA).

 Reading comprehension is a task to produce an answer when given a question and one or more pieces of evidence (usually natural language paragraphs).
-Compared to question answering over knowledge bases, reading comprehension models are more flexible and have revealed a great potential for zero-shot learning (e.g. [Zero-Shot Relation Extraction via Reading Comprehension](https://arxiv.org/abs/1706.04115)).
+Compared to question answering over knowledge bases, reading comprehension models are more flexible and have revealed a great potential for zero-shot learning.

 [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) is a reading comprehension benchmark where there's only a single piece of evidence and the answer is guaranteed to be a part of the evidence.
 Since the publication of SQuAD dataset, there has been fast progress in the research of reading comprehension and a bunch of great models have come out.
 DrQA is one that is conceptually simpler than most others but still yields strong performance even as a single model.